acm-ndsu/acm-ndsu.github.io/_posts/2021-04-21-meeting-minutes.md

 - Picnic Carpool
 - Linux on ACM Right
 - Art-tablet for ACM
-- Open ACM in the ACM
+- Open ACM in the Summer
 - Sig Social
 - Debit board
+- Bank Account

 # What We Went Over:

+- Bank Account
+        - 547.71
 - Linux on ACM Right
 	- Purpose:
 		- problems having to download GUI on windows